All Products

 FAQ

-• Q: What is a suitable concurrency?
-Does increasing the concurrency improve a slow speed?
+• Q: What is a recommended Concurrency setting?
+Does increasing concurrency help with slow import speeds?

-A: The default Java Virtual Machine (JVM) heap size for a data import process is 2 GB.
-Concurrency, which is the number of channels, is implemented using multiple threads.
-Increasing the number of threads does not always improve the import speed.
-It can even degrade performance due to frequent garbage collection (GC).
-We recommend that you set the concurrency (channel) to a value from 5 to 10.
+A: The default heap size for a data import process in the Java Virtual Machine (JVM) is 2 GB.
+Concurrency is implemented using multi-threading.
+Using too many threads may not increase the import speed and can degrade performance due to frequent garbage collection (GC).
+We recommend a Concurrency setting of 5 to 10.

-A: The default value is 256.
-However, you should calculate the optimal batchSize based on the size of each row.
-The data volume of a single operation is typically 2 MB to 4 MB.
-To determine the batchSize, divide this value by the row size.
+A: The default value is 256, but the optimal batchSize should be calculated based on the size of each row.
+A single operation typically processes 2 MB to 4 MB of data.
+You can calculate the batchSize by dividing this amount by the row size.

 Configure a batch synchronization task by using the code editor